mnikpay/Multiomics-MR-scripts/ReadMe.md

 Then use the co-localization, and the 2-sample MR scripts to find biomarkers that are causally associated with a phenotyope within genomic regions that are consistently associated to both biomarker (e.g. a molecular probe) and phenotype (trait/biomarker).

-Link to the QTL data:
+Link to the QTL data (input files):

 https://filr.ottawaheart.ca/ssf/s/readFile/share/1438/6705413317368203034/publicLink/QTL_data.zip